edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

 <br/>

 ONVIF devices support WS-Discovery, which is a mechanism that supports probing a network to find ONVIF capable devices.
 Refer to [How does WS-Discovery work?](https://github.com/EdgeX-Camera-Management/device-onvif-camera/blob/main/doc/ws-discovery.md) and [Auto Discovery](https://github.com/EdgeX-Camera-Management/device-onvif-camera/blob/main/doc/auto-discovery.md) for more information auto-discovery mechanism.
+The following steps will enable auto discovery using the `netscan` method _after_ the service has been deployed.

 > **NOTE:** Ensure that the cameras are all installed and configured before attempting discovery.

 1. Navigate to the `device-onvif-camera` directory.